Religion, The Supreme Court, And Why It Matters

 "The first Jewish leaders were not generals or kings.
 They were judges.
 Some have criticized Judaism for being too legalistic.
 We are seen as a religion of law rather than love.
 I've always taken that as a compliment rather than a criticism.
 Love is blind.
 Love overwhelms reason.
 Love is one of the greatest gifts God gives us, and we could not survive without it.
 But love is always particular.
 We love certain people and things.
 It cannot serve the foundation of a just nation.
 For that we need law that treat us equally.
 Laws allow for equality of opportunity."

 None of that means Jewish judges and professors haven't faced — and aren't still facing — discrimination.
-In 2010, after Elena Kagan was nominated for the court, former Republican presidential candidate Pat Buchanan lamented that there would be too many Jews and no Protestants on the Supreme Court.
+In 2010, after Elena Kagan was nominated for the court, former Republican and Reform Party presidential candidate Pat Buchanan lamented that there would be too many Jews and no Protestants on the Supreme Court.

 And weeks after Trump was elected, a visiting Harvard Law professor, who had written anti-Trump blogs and op-eds, received an anti-Semitic postcard in the mail that closed with: "We're gonna drain the swamp at Harvard Law.
 Juden Raus!"
 (Juden Raus translates to "Out with the Jews.")